at Djanbung Gardens

+Abundance cafe will be open the first Sunday of each month from 10am-4pm.
 For the ultimate local food experience, the cafe has a great seasonal menu of light meals and snacks, homemade cold drinks, fresh juices and local coffee.
 Our resident artisan chef is passionate about fresh, quality, delicious, healthy food and sources over 90% of ingredients from our own gardens and local farmers.
 Something for everyone, with vegan, vegetarian, gluten free dishes and local grass-fed meats for the ethical omnivore.

 Free wifi for cafe customers • Kids play area • Dogs on leads permitted in outdoor cafe seating area only or in the carpark (NB dogs are not permitted elsewhere on the property)

-Weekend Market – check out our yummy homegrown and handcrafted conserves, books, garden charts, plants and rustic pallet furniture for sale during cafe open hours.
+Weekend Market – check out our yummy homegrown and handcrafted conserves, books, garden charts, plants and rustic pallet furniture for sale during open hours.

 Weekend Events – Guided Farm Tour every Saturday 11am.
 Check our program of upcoming weekend events such as workshops, open days and entertainment.